ajaygautam95/EDA---Titanic-Dataset-in-R/README.md

 From the correlation matrix and the correlation plot, confirms our inital intution that there must be correlation between the Size of the family and the Ticket Fares.
 But not of them are severe enough to cause multicollinearity.

+The suitable modelling can be applied to the dataset as the inital analysis is done to predict the survivors.